-When Jimmy and I first got married, I noticed that he really enjoyed his mom’s pan fried tofu and I asked her how to make it.
-She told me to fry the tofu pieces in about 1/4 inch of oil, drain the oil, blanch the tofu and then braise with broth and seasoning.
-I just don’t deep fry (or even shallow fry in 1/4 inch of oil) and set out to find a lower fat way to make something similar.
-My younger son also loves tofu so I came up with this easy recipe, which my son can make (see photo).
+When hubby and I first got married, I noticed that he really enjoyed his Shanghainese mom’s pan-fried tofu and I asked her how to make it.
+She told me to fry the tofu pieces in about 1/4 inch of oil, drain the oil, blanch the tofu and then braise the fried tofu with chicken broth and seasonings.

 - The tofu is much easier to fry after it’s been drained or blotted.
-The easy way is to cut two slits along the long side of the box and lean the box against the side of a medium bowl and refrigerate an hour or two.
+The easy way is to cut two slits along the long side of the box and lean the box against the side of a medium bowl and return to the refrigerator while it drains for an hour or two.
 If you decide last minute to make this dish, then you’ll get the best results by cutting the tofu block into 8 pieces, pressing and blotting with paper towels.

 - The frying pan needs to be hot.
-I warm it up on medium to medium-high heat, set a timer for 5 minutes, and do other prep in the meantime.
-You can use a non-stick frying pan (medium heat only) or a stainless steel frying pan, using a little non-stick cooking spray if you have any concerns about sticking.
+I warm it up on medium heat, set a timer for 5 minutes, and do other prep in the meantime.
+Use a non-stick frying pan (medium heat only) if you have a hard time making scrambled eggs without sticking in a stainless steel pan.

 - Patience is required.
 When you start frying, don’t move or touch the tofu pieces in the frying pan until they’re golden brown and ready to flip.
 I like using two spatulas, one to get under the tofu and flip it over, the other spatula to keep it from landing on the other pieces.